today's solutions-driven business environment, analytical thinking, problem

 the essential business analysis competencies, techniques and practices required

-of an effective business analyst but also on other skills such as communication,
+of an effective business analyst but also on other skills such as communication and

 While the demands on a business analyst remain far-reaching, The International